 4. Email Banner Ads & Email Text Ads: Visual and text-based ads that are displayed between editorial content in daily email newsletters.

 5. Web Channel Sponsorship: Exclusive sponsorship of a topic channel, where the only ads displayed are those of the advertiser, and these may display above, to the side, and within editorial content.

 6. Social Media Distribution Campaigns: A series of social posts written by you or the sponsor, and hashtagged with #ad or #sponsored according to FTC native ad regulations.

-7. Lead Generation Opportunities: Many B2B publishers include lead generation opportunities in their SEA package like the one below from Investing News Network, who lets users know they’re opting into partner emails when they download a related free report.
+7. Lead Generation Opportunities: Many B2B publishers include lead generation opportunities in their SEA package, letting users know they’re opting into partner emails when they download a related free report.

 One publisher we work with creates the sponsored content for their advertisers.
 In their contract, the advertiser is allowed to re-publish the content on their site.
 If you’re going this route, it’s important to set up guidelines regarding the content.
 For this contract, the advertiser can keep the content published for the 12-month period their contract is in effect, and for as long as they are an advertiser.